 01 of 06

 Perhaps Michelangelo's best-known masterpieces are the frescoes in the Sistine Chapel.
 Visit the Vatican City to get a glimpse of the frescoes and the Pietà in Saint Peter's Basilica.
 Other architectural and sculptural works are dispersed throughout churches and squares in Rome.
 Don't miss the marble Moses sculpture he made for the tomb of Pope Julius II which is located within the San Pietro in Vincoli, a church near the Colosseum.

 02 of 06

 One of Michelangelo's most famous sculptures, David, is located in the Galleria dell'Accademia.
-His other contributions in Florence include several pieces for the Medici, including a church, sculptures, and paintings.
-You'll also want to check out Casa Buonarroti, Michelangelo's former home on Via Ghibellina.
+His other contributions in Florence comprise several pieces for the Medici, including a church, sculptures, and paintings.
+Visit Casa Buonarroti, Michelangelo's former home on Via Ghibellina.
 Today, it is a small museum that contains some of his sculptures and sketches, including two of Michelangelo's early relief sculptures.

 03 of 06

 The artist was born in Tuscany in the small town of Caprese, near Arezzo, in 1475.
 Travelers can visit this rustic town to get a feel for his humble beginnings and see the Museo Michelangiolesco, where there are original casts of Michelangelo's sculptures as well as artworks inspired by the master.
 Caprese is located two hours southeast of Florence, so it's worth staying overnight to see all the sights.